 - at school during career evenings for parents

 - as a culture-specific component in school career planning workshops

-- by selecting individual pages, such as 'Planning a career is about...', to suit a tailored career workshop.
+- by selecting individual pages to suit a tailored career workshop.

 Next steps for students who have completed Career Malaga

-Young people may find it useful to discuss their results with others if they feel comfortable doing so.
-This could be with a friend, trusted teacher, youth leader, career adviser or parent/family member.
+Students may find it useful to discuss their results with others if they feel comfortable doing so.
+This could be with a friend, trusted teacher, youth leader, career adviser or parent or other family member.

-The review section of the booklet is a good place for students to record progress against their goals.
-They may also use this section for ongoing reflection, or to receive affirmation from parents and career advisers about their progress toward their dreams and goals.
+The planning section of the workbook is a good place for students to record progress against their goals.
+This section can also be used for ongoing reflection, or to receive affirmation from parents and career advisers about their progress toward their dreams and goals.